9-FS/metric_metar_on_discord/readme.md

 ## 2. How to Install by Inviting My Bot User (recommended)

 This method is recommended if you just want to use the bot out of the box and set and forget it.
 I have it running 24/7, there should be no problems in availability.
 Updates are also automatically applied as soon as I deploy them on my system.
-Sometimes I restart my hardware though, in this case you will need to resubscribe to your station of interest by requesting a METAR or a METAR with a TAF.

 1. Invite my bot user to your server by clicking [this link](https://discordapp.com/oauth2/authorize?&client_id=935809227660857375&scope=bot).
 1. Make sure to have a text channel named `bots`, `botspam`, or `metar` on your server. **The bot will only react in these specific channels.**